Nicolás Avellaneda: Biography

 In line with people like Alberdi or Sarmiento, who thought that European immigration was crucial to the Argentine development, he promoted the "Avellaneda law" that allowed European farmers ease to get terrains.
 The immigration numbers were doubled in a few years.

-Having won the revolution and bringing peace to the country, Avellaneda faced the serious economic crisis, centering his efforts on the control of the land with the Conquest of the Desert and expanding the railroads, the cereal and meat exports, and the European immigration, specially to Patagonia.
+Having won the revolution and bringing peace to the country, Avellaneda faced a serious economic crisis, centering his efforts on the control of the land with the Conquest of the Desert and expanding the railroads, the cereal and meat exports, and the European immigration, specially to Patagonia.
 During his presidency, the economy of Argentina was seriously affected by the European crisis putting the country on the edge of debt default.
 Deciding to take Argentina from its debts, he said that "[...]there are two million Argentines who would economize even to their hunger and thirst to fulfill the promises of our public commitments in the foreign markets".
 He reduced the budget and applied a weak protectionism.
 The crisis was eventually fixed with the growing exports of refrigerated meat to Europe, a new developing industrial method of the time.

 A prolific writer, his works have been published in 12 volumes.

 Aged 37, he was the youngest Argentine president ever elected.
 He had served in the Argentine Senate for five months in 1874 and returned to the Senate in 1883 until his death.
-He died on a ship returning from medical treatment in France.
+He died at the age of 48 on a ship returning from medical treatment in France.
+He is the shortest-lived President of Argentina.